Clinical Investigation Sciences (CERT)

 - Official transcripts of all postsecondary coursework

 - Official scores on the Graduate Record Examination (GRE) General Test.
-This requirement may be waived for applicants that have a doctoral degree or who have four or more years of clinical research related experience.
+This requirement may be waived for applicants who have any of the following:

 The typical progression through the Certificate curriculum is: